sid-darth-73/sid-darth-73/README.md

 - 👋 Hi, I’m @sid-darth-73
-- 👀 I’m interested in science
+- 👀 I’m interested in computer science
-- 🌱 I’m currently learning science
+- 🌱 I’m currently learning computer science at bit mesra
-- 💞️ I’m looking to collaborate on science
-- 📫 How to reach me (you cant)
+-

 <!---
 sid-darth-73/sid-darth-73 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.